tian1327/SWAT/DATASETS.md

-# How to install datasets
+# How to install downstream datasets

-*The dataset download instruction is modified from official [CoOp repository](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md).*
+*The dataset installation instruction is modified from official [CoOp repository](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md).*

 We suggest putting all datasets under the same folder (say `$DATA`) to ease management and following the instructions below to organize datasets to avoid modifying the source code.
 The file structure looks like: